elusivecodes/FrostDateTime/README.md

 - `fromFormat()` rejects trailing characters and marks impossible parsed dates as `isValid === false`.
 - `fromISOString()` parses the RFC 3339 / ISO-style shape used by `toISOString()`.
 - `toJSON()` returns the same value as `toISOString()` for valid dates and `null` for invalid dates.
-- `setTimeZone()` keeps the same instant and changes representation.
+- `withTimeZone()` keeps the same instant and changes representation.
-- `setTimeZoneOffset()` returns a fixed-offset view of the same instant.
+- `withTimeZoneOffset()` returns a fixed-offset view of the same instant.
 - Date clamping controls whether month and year changes clamp invalid dates.
 - `DateTime.clearDataCache()` clears cached formatter and locale data, which is mainly useful in tests and long-lived processes.